open-organization/open-org-definition/open_org_maturity_model.md

 - People share work after they initiate or complete it

-- Cross-functional teams exist, but team roles are often unclear and governance structures are vague
+- Cross-functional teams exist but team roles are often unclear and governance structures are vague

 - Outcomes of collaboration remain within the team, and team shares them only when asked for them